I have so many people ask me about my hair and healthy hair growth tricks.

 Fortunately it has some pretty kickass health benefits in addition to a sweet name.

 He Shou Wu is best taken in a tincture form or in a power form.
-Used as a tea it does not have its full potential.
+When used in tea form it does not have its full potential.
 Try adding to your morning smoothie, or sipped as a tincture at night.

 Nothing to do with a horse!
 Horsetail, gets its name from the appearance of its thin, wispy, branchlike leaves that somewhat resemble a horse tail.

 A couple quicks things to remember about Horsetail:

 1 – It stimulates blood vessels that supply oxygen to hair follicles!

 2 – It contains silica a nutrient which helps to repair damage and fortify new and existing hair against breakage.
 Horsetail is high minerals, potassium, selenium and manganese.
 Since bone, hair and fingernails require high mineral levels,